ysde/grafana-backup-tool/README.md

 * Garafana 3.0 API

 ## Setting

-1. Edit grafana_settings.py
-	2. Fill in your Grafana web site url (grafana_url)
+1. Export the environment variables bellow
+	2. GRAFANA_URL (the default url is http://localhost:3000)
+	3. GRAFANA_TOKEN

-	3. Add the token you get from [Grafana Web page](http://docs.grafana.org/http_api/auth/)
+Remember, you can the token from [Grafana Web page](http://docs.grafana.org/http_api/auth/)

 ## How to Use
 * Use saveDashboards.py to save all dashboards to a file.